 Bat Signal: Deconstructednote though they still never get around to explaining what they do if there aren't clouds.
 The series delves into the legality and operation of the signal, and what it implies for the relationship between Batman and the police.
 Legally, no employee of City Hall or the police can operate the signal, since that would qualify as an official endorsement of Batman and make the city government responsible for whatever actions Batman takes.
 As such, only Stacy, the secretary of the MCU who is technically a temp and not a city employee at all, is allowed to turn on the signalnote Of course, Law And The Multiverse has [[http://lawandthemultiverse.com/2011/11/28/gotham-central-in-the-line-of-duty/ since debunked this explanation, so back to square one.
 The signal itself is eventually dismantled following the events of the "War Games" crossover (see Bat Family Crossover above) when the GCPD feels that Batman has broken the bonds of good faith between them.

-Bavarian Fire Drill: Jack Dunning explains that he got into the MCU by walking through the door like he knew what he was doing and the desk sergeant on duty did not say anything.
+Bavarian Fire Drill: A reporter named Jack Dunning explains that he got into the MCU by walking through the door like he knew what he was doing and the desk sergeant on duty did not say anything.

 The Big Board: The MCU has a whiteboard which lists detectives and the cases they are assigned to (currently open cases written in red, closed cases written in black).
 Charlie Fields, an MCU detective, once proposed putting Batman up on the board and assigning him all the cases that had gone cold or been abandoned by their officers.
 However, Charlie did not mean for this to be a compliment or show of faith to Batman, but as a mark of shame for the MCU by highlighting that they needed an outsider to do their jobs for them.

-Black Market: Corrigan likes to steal evidence and sell it to collectors, who have a brisk trade related to Gotham crime memorabilia.
+Black Market: Crime scene technician Jim Corrigan steals evidence and sells it to collectors, who have a brisk trade related to Gotham crime memorabilia.

 Bondage Is Bad: Despite the detective's shocked reaction, the comic does not portray Reverend Buford Pressman's bondage hobby as bad per se, but rather as an indication of his hypocrisy given his beliefsand actions.